Dutch World Cup players to meet migrant workers in Qatar - WHIZ News

 THE HAGUE, Netherlands (AP) — The Dutch World Cup squad will meet a group of migrant workers in Qatar after a training session there ahead of the team’s first match as part of the Dutch soccer federation’s push to promote human rights at the tournament.

-“First of all, we are going to Qatar to become world champions, but of course we look beyond football,” Van Gaal said in a statement.
+“First of all, we are going to Qatar to become world champions, but of course we look beyond football,” coach Louis van Gaal said in a written statement.

 He said that, as a team, “we find it important to meet the people involved.
 We therefore invite them to our training to give them a nice memory as well.”